Online Bayesian Meta-Learning for Cognitive Tracking Radar: Introduction

-Further, the number of observations during each target track is limited, thereby requiring the radar to learn quickly and sequentially.
+We argue that meta-learning has significant potential for performance improvements in tracking radar systems due to several aspects of the problem.
+Firstly, the radar is assumed to be embedded in a physical environment which remains relatively stationary from track-to-track.
+We expect there to be a high degree of similarity between tracking instances, inducing some learnable structure.
+However, each track is not identical, due to the new targets' trajectory and changes in the physical scene.
+Further, the number of observations during each target track is limited, which requires the radar to learn quickly and sequentially.
 Finally, the first few measurements of a track are of particular importance so that the track is not lost.
 Thus, learning a reasonable waveform selection strategy quickly will result in significantly fewer lost tracks.
 Here, we propose a practical online meta-learning scheme that drastically reduces the probability of losing a track across a variety of physical scenes.